queued/HTML-Helper/README.md

 ----------

 # Feedback
- Feel free to contact me via [Email](mailto:miranda@lunnaly.com) anytime you want.
+ Feel free to contact me via [Email](mailto:merianzium@gmail.com) anytime you want.
 If you like this class and use it in somewhere, please, send me a feedback with your opinion about my job.
-If you are interested in my job, hire me at [Lunnaly](http://lunnaly.com "Lunnaly's Website").

 ----------